yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Dual_Screen.rst

 .. note::

-	This step need to de done each time the board reboots.
+	This step need to be done each time the board reboots.

 How to enable Extended Display in Android
 ==========================================

-**Step to setup an android build environnement:**
+**Step to setup an android build environment:**

 #.
 Follow the `How to build Android <../../../android/Overview_Building_the_SDK.html#android-file-system>`_ Guide.